Meivazhi: Purpose of Man on Earth

-According to the Meivazhi religion, the biggest sin a man could commit on Earth is "forgetting the presence of the Superior God within Man's lowly earth form", and all the debts owed by mankind to the Superior God.
-The Meivazhi religion teaches that throughout the Satya Yuga, Treta Yuga and the Dvapara Yuga, nearly 33 Crores men had conquered Satan and attained their true heavenly form and returned to heaven.
-Further, that throughout the Yugas, nearly 1,24,000 men, known as the Nabis or prophets, had returned or stayed on Earth to assist mankind to attain their true heavenly form.
+The Meivazhi religion teaches that throughout the Satya Yuga, Treta Yuga and the Dvapara Yuga, nearly 33 Crores men had conquered the deceptions of Satan and attained their true heavenly form, returning to heaven.
+Further, that throughout the Yugas, nearly 1,24,000 men, known as the Nabis or prophets, had returned or stayed on Earth to assist mankind in breaking the cycle of birth and rebirth, and regain their true heavenly form.
 However, it is stated that many of the Nabis who came down to Earth during the Dvapara Yuga were ridiculed by the ignorant mankind and far worse, in the initial days of the Kali Yuga, many such Nabis were even tortured by such ungrateful mankind, under the influence of Satan.
 As such, a majority of mankind had fallen as prey to Satan, with absolutely no clue about their identity or their purpose in life.

-The Meivazhi religion teaches that apart from the 1,24,000 Nabis came to Earth during different times to awaken the mankind from their ignorance, the Superior God himself had come down to Earth in nine different earthly forms, across different regions on Earth, throughout the Yugas.
+The Meivazhi religion teaches that, apart from the 1,24,000 Prophets who came to Earth during different Yugas, to awaken the mankind from their ignorance, the Superior God himself had come down to Earth in nine different earthly Avatars, across various regions on Earth, throughout the Yugas under various names, all pointing to the same God.
 It is revealed that every religion on Earth, is merely a shadow of the same Superior God, teaching the same core principles, with the sole intent of making mankind realize its astral origin and its true capabilities.
-But despite the Superior God's efforts, Mankind would no longer believe in the concept of God.
-The Nabis were disrespected and tortured by the Mankind under the influence of Satan, which had actively worked against the teachings of the Superior God and the Nabis, manipulating mankind to believe in multiple religious beliefs, multiple gods and even false Gods.
+But despite the efforts of the Superior God and the Prophets, Mankind was too corrupted by Satan.
+Under the influence of Satan, the Prophets were disrespected and cruelly tortured by the Mankind.

+Satan had actively worked against the teachings of the Superior God and the Prophets, manipulating mankind to believe in multiple religious beliefs, multiple gods and even false Gods.
 Satan had managed to manipulate and fragment Mankind into different groups and had actively pitted the followers of one fragment against each other, destroying the very purpose of all those Religions.
 As such, every such religion lost its true purpose and became powerless.
 Religion became a mere mockery serving no purpose and this led to further chaos, and a major portion of Mankind had no means to attain their true heavenly form.
-A large portion of Mankind was following religions only in name, without even knowing its true purpose nor the fact that the Superior God exists within himself, and became totally unaware of their astral origin, completely blinded by their lust for materialistic possessions.
+A large portion of Mankind was following religions only in name, without knowing their true purpose nor the fact that the Superior God exists within oneself, nor their astral origins, completely blinded by their lust, greed and materialistic desires.